Gurjinder Singh Suri

 Captain Gurjinder Singh Suri, MVC (04 July 1974 – 09 November 1999) was an Indian Army officer of 12 Battalion of Bihar Regiment who was posthumously awarded the Maha Vir Chakra, India's second highest gallantry award, for exemplary valor in combat during a gunbattle in the Faulad post attack in 1999.

 Early years and career

 Singh was born on 4 July 1974 in the Ambala district of Haryana in a military family.
 He was the son of the Indian army's Lt Colonel Tej Prakash Singh Suri.
 Singh's grandfather Gurbaksh Singh (Subedar) was an army veteran.
-Singh graduated from National Defence Academy, Khadakvasla, and was commissioned to the Army Ordnance Corps on 7 June 1997.
+Singh graduated from National Defence Academy, Khadakwasla, and was commissioned to the Army Ordnance Corps on 7 June 1997.

 Faulad Post attack and death

 Singh was killed in a gun battle in the Gulmarg, Uri sector on 9 November 1999 where the Pakistani army attacked the Faulad Post.
 During this battle, Manoj Kumar, Birendra Kumar, Birendra Nath Tiwari were also killed.